vepereira7/vepereira7/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vepereira7&label=Profile%20views&color=0e75b6&style=flat" alt="vepereira7" /> </p>

-As a current Master student in Data Science and Engineering at FEUP, and with my degree in Biochemistry, my future goal is to become a Data Scientist fully prepared for future challenges.

-Looking ahead, I aspire to work on Data Science projects and apply all the knowledge I have gained during these stages.

-I am very proactive and versatile, skills necessary to achieve different goals in the modern world.

-- 🔭 I’m currently writing my master's thesis: **Automatic Signal Characterization for the Dendritic Cell Algorithm**
+I have a Master's in Data Science and Engineering from FEUP and a bachelor's in Biochemistry.
+I am a Junior Data Engineer at Finantech, applying my analytical and technical skills to create data-driven solutions and enhance complex workflows using state-of-the-art technologies.

+Driven by a deep curiosity, I am dedicated to elevating my expertise in machine learning, artificial intelligence, and advanced analytics.
+I aspire to advance in this field continually and contribute to impactful projects at the intersection of AI and data engineering.

+With a strong adaptability, I thrive in fast-paced environments that demand critical thinking and problem-solving.
+I am always enthusiastic about learning, collaborating with others, and leveraging my skills to create data-driven solutions.

 - 🌱 I’m currently learning **Swift**